seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 ### Scene Window
 ![SurfaceEditorTool](https://github.com/seandillon92/WaterSurfaceWavelets-Plugins/assets/51912249/b8e66dc1-cc98-48cc-af60-2cf6f01b8ea8)
-1. Use the default transform gizmos to move, rotate and scale the simulation volume, so that it encapsulates your terrain
+1. Use the default transform gizmos to move, rotate and scale the simulation volume, so that it encapsulates your terrain.
 2. Use the water level gizmo to control the height of the water.
 3. Use the wind direction gizmo to control the main direction of the waves.